 bundle exec rake spec SPEC_OPTS="--order random"

-To use Insights, replace the SPEC_OPTS environment variable with an .rspec file.
+To use Test file performance Insights, replace the SPEC_OPTS environment variable with an .rspec file.
 You can commit the file to the repository.
 In that case, these options will be used on all development machines, unless a developer overrides them.
 If you don't want to commit the .rspec file to the project repository, you can create the file using configuration files.
 That way, the .rspec file will be available only on Semaphore.

 An alternative is to construct the SPEC_OPTS environment variable yourself.
 The variable should include --format json --out rspec_report.json and all the options you need.